Block Fortress Review

 The quick selection bar contains a base of stone to build walls (which is a weaker material that enemies can destroy very easily), a machine gun turret, and a power block, which will power a small section of your base and defenses.
 If you're not playing on sandbox mode, you will need to place mine shafts to acquire resources to bolster your defenses (as well as upgrade all your turrets and buildings), and farms will help keep your health up, as you as the player are in the fray as well.
 Once the attack begins, you can access a firearm, move around the map, and climb up any surface.
 The killing of enemies grants experience which will result in better weapons for the player, and this cycle of building, bolstering, and killing repeats itself until you are overrun.

 Even the visual style is quite similar to Minecraft making it harder not to keep making comparisons.
 It just seems to be more focused on survival gameplay than crafting.
 This review sadly has only scratched the surface of what is possible.
 Those with a desire for creativity and experimentation in their gameplay will be able to spend countless hours in Block Fortress, creating the perfect defenses through constant experimentation.
 Others will be put off by a large initial learning curve (with inadequate tutorial).
 This seems to truly be a 'love it or leave it' title, and hopefully this review has given you a good impression of which camp you fall into.

 DescriptionBuild your fortress, and defend it to the end!

-Block Fortress gives you the freedom to create a stronghold in almost any way you can imagine, and then puts you in the middle of the action trying to defend it from the relentless attacks of the menacing Goblocks!
-Put your skills as both a builder and a fighter to the test as you try to survive as long as you can!
+Block Fortress gives you the freedom to create a stronghold in almost any way you can imagine, then puts you in the middle of the action trying to defend it.
+Put your skills as a builder and a fighter to the test as you try to survive the relentless attacks of the menacing Goblocks!

 • a unique mix of TD and FPS gameplay